datax-lab/HIT-EC/README.md

 PyTorch Lightning == 1.9.0
 Numpy == 1.23.5

 Check the Demo notebook to get started.
+The model weights are avalaible in the first release 'Model weights'